Updated: Nov 19, 2020

 Besides sitting poolside in any number of luxury resorts, there's lots to do in Los Cabos.
 Over the years, we've ridden horses on the beach, rented ATVs, taken any number of sunset sails (suggest the Cabo Rey), snorkeled and traveled to nearby picturesque communities and areas, such as Todos Santos, Cabo Pulmo and La Paz.

-Photos by Seguras: ATVs oceanside, out on the dunes, snorkeling at Chileno Bay, sunrise from the beach in front of Grand Solmar, sunset horseback ride, sport fishing (and a dinner guest), best band on the water (The Base) aboard the Cabo Rey Sunset Sail
+Photos by Seguras: ATVs oceanside, snorkeling at Chileno Bay, sunrise from the beach in front of Grand Solmar, sunset horseback ride, sport fishing (and a dinner guest), best band on the water (The Base) aboard the Cabo Rey Sunset Sail

 Our favorite snorkeling beach is Playa Santa Maria, a protected marine sanctuary so snorkeling and diving here is like playing in a huge salt-water fish tank.
 Snorkel catamarans are available from the marina if you don't want to drive out and the parking lot is now paved.
 The opening of Montage Los Cabos has not seemed to diminish the seclusion of the area...just go early.

 Photos by Seguras: Santa Maria and Chileno Bay, both great for snorkelers.
-Get their early to snag one of the few papapas or bring an umbrella for protection from the sun.
+Get there early and bring an umbrella for protection from the sun.
+As of 2020 the Palapas are gone but Chileno was renting umbrellas...not sure about Santa Maria.

 Just a few miles from Santa Maria is Chileno Bay; another great spot for snorkeling that also has a new hotel, Chileno Bay Resort and Residences.
-Chileno Bay has showers, toilets and palapas and can be just as good for snorkeling as Santa Maria.
+Chileno Bay has showers and toilets and can be just as good for snorkeling as Santa Maria.
 If you don't have a car, you can get to both beaches by a variety of vendors that offer catamaran snorkeling tours or you can cab it or take the city bus.

 We generally don’t take advantage of what Cabo is most known for, it’s nightlife.
-Nightclubs, restaurants and bars are everywhere, but you’ll have to ask someone else for recommendations.
-We can recommend our favorite watering hole – Uno Mas?
-Bar.
+Nightclubs, restaurants and bars are everywhere, generally open until at least 2:00 am.
+We can recommend our favorite watering hole – Uno Mas? bar.
 It has just 12 barstools, a loyal following and the friendliest bartenders in town.
 All margaritas and tropical drinks are made with fresh fruit, from scratch and still start at only $3.50.
-On any given night, you’ll find the bar stools filled with friendly amigos from all over the world, just enjoying the loud music and camaraderie inspired by its owners.
+On any given night, you’ll find the bar stools filled with friendly amigos from all over the world, enjoying the loud music and camaraderie inspired by its owners.
 If you stand in front of the Giggling Marlin, facing the street, you'll see the Uno Mas? sign in the back, across the street.
 If you go, tell Fernando the Seguras sent you.

 Photos by Seguras: Our favorite Uno Mas? bar, owners Fernando, his friend Gina, plus now, Fernando's son and nephew.
 It's a family affair that grows with each new visitor!